Learn how to make vegan buttermilk with just two ingredients and a few minutes!

 - Before making this recipe, please read all of the helpful tips and FAQ above, as well as the notes below.

-- This recipe makes 1 cup of buttermilk.
+- This recipe makes 1 cup of vegan buttermilk.
 If you need a different amount, see the "Different Measurements" section above for the conversions.

 - Apple cider vinegar or white vinegar can be used instead of lemon juice.